joshnuss/react-hooks-in-svelte/README.md

 ## useContext

 Context in both frameworks are very similar.
-One difference is that context is not reactive in Svelte.
-To make it reactive, you can put a store in the context value.
+One difference is that context in Svelte is not reactive by default.
+To make it reactive, context data should be wrapped in a store.

 Another difference is that context in Svelte does not insert anything into the visual component tree.
-There is no `<Context.Provider>`.
+There is no `<Context.Provider>` element like in React.

 [React example](/use-context/react/src/App.js)<br/>
 [Svelte example](/use-context/svelte/src/App.svelte)